 Don’t call it a comeback.

-A few months ago, Barry Stein made it known that his KILO project was back on and now it’s ready for its national release.
+A few months ago, Barry Stein made it known that his KILO project was back on, and now it’s ready for its national release.

 Stein started working on the cigar in 2013 when he was with Miami Cigar & Co. as its director of social media.
 However, early last year he left the company when his position was eliminated.
-He eventually joined Two Guys Smoke Shop, a New Hampshire-based retailer owned by Dave Garofalo, who also heads United Cigar Group, a distribution company for Garofalo’s own brands as well as Atabey, Byron and Bandolero in the U.S.
+He eventually joined Two Guys Smoke Shop, a New Hampshire-based retailer owned by Dave Garofalo, who also heads United Cigars, a distribution company for Garofalo’s own brands as well as Atabey, Byron and Bandolero in the U.S.